rtitz/aws-s3-backup/README.md

 ### TrimBeginningOfPathInS3 variable
   * Default value (also if unset!) is: "" (empty)
+  * **Note**: This parameter is no longer used in the current version.
+S3 paths are now organized by the last directory name of each content path
-  * If your content path is for example: "/home/rtitz/tmp/pico/" and TrimBeginningOfPathInS3 is for example: "/home/rtitz/" then "/home/rtitz/" will be removed (trimmed) from the S3 path.
-(Result in S3 will be: s3://my-s3-backup-bucket/backup/tmp/pico.tar.gz)
+  * For content path "/home/rtitz/tmp/pico/", the S3 path will be: s3://my-s3-backup-bucket/backup/pico/pico.tar.gz

 ### EncryptionSecret variable
   * Default value (also if unset!) is: "" (Encryption disabled / Nothing will be encrypted)